vishnu123sai/Twitter_Streaming_to_Elasticsearch_using_Kafka/README.md

   4. Install Apache Kafka (kafka needs to have zookeeper too) download kafka from "https://kafka.apache.org/downloads.html"
   5. Run twitter_streaming.py to stream tweets from twitter and publish to kafka topic
-  6. Run twitter_consuming_elastic_search.py to consume and ingect the tweets to Elastic search Go through elastic search python package doumentation to learn more
+  6. Run twitter_consuming_elastic_search.py to consume and ingect the tweets to Elastic search.
+     Go through elastic search python package doumentation to learn more